 As an example of this, when eMoov carried out a campaign with Car Quids they found out that Car Quids increased their acquisition 50% compared with the city that they benchmarked their results with, which otherwise had the same media mix.

 4 Years.
 30 Campaigns - In Good Company

-At Car Quids our driving force is to get great result for you, our customers.
+At Car Quids our driving force is to get great result for you, our clients.

 We’re starting a new feature ‘Car Quids Heroes’ – it’s all about getting to know you, the drivers of Car Quids.

-First up, we have Faye, who is currently taking part in our campaign for Blow Ltd in Birmingham, a start up for on-demand beauty services to your home.
+First up, we have Faye, who is currently taking part in our Advertising campaign In Birmingham for Blow Ltd, a start up for on-demand beauty services to your home.
 Here’s what she had to say:

 Hi I’m Faye, I’m a nursing assistant at the Queen Elizabeth Hospital In Birmingham.
 Other than driving to andfrom work, I enjoy going to see friends, shopping and drinking Starbucks!